WHAT: Overnight in a working caboose or bunkhouse

 The next morning don't be surprised to be awakened to the sounds of steam locomotives getting ready for the day.
 It only takes a minute or two to walk down to the engine house to take a look at what is going on.
 You're welcome to watch as the crew gets the locomotives ready for the day.
 At that point you'll probably be wishing that you had made reservations for the "Be The Engineer" experience.
 Advanced reservations are usually necessary, but double-check, just incase.

-Caboose #22 was the last caboose delivered new to the railroad.
+Caboose #22 was the last caboose delivered new to the Nevada Northern Railway.
 That was over 40 years ago.
 She was state-of-the art at the time with all-steel sides and roller-bearing trucks.
 Now caboose #22 is on special duty.
 You can sleep in her.

 Imagine ending your day by watching the sun go down from your caboose's cupola.

-You can picture what it was like for countless Nevada Northern freight conductors and brakemen who have sat here watching the train as the miles roll by.
+You can picture what it was like for countless Nevada Northern Railway freight conductors and brakemen who have sat here watching the train as the miles roll by

 Let's do a reality check on the caboose so you are not surprised.
 We have all seen an old caboose that is propped up on blocks and transformed into a cute little bed-and-breakfast inn.
 This is not one of those.
 Caboose 22 is still on the active freight roster.
 For your stay we will make sure it is spotted on a track that is close to the bunkhouse.
 Staying in #22 is great fun for a railfan, but it should be noted that it has much more in common with a stay in a RV without hookups than, say, a stay at a Ritz-Carlton.
 The caboose is clean and sturdy, but the creature comforts are rather thin consisting of single beds, clean linens and blankets.
 No electricity, no heat, no air conditioning (but not to worry, the evenings are almost always cool around here.)
 There is no running water in the caboose.
 Your shower and restrooms are located in the nearby bunkhouse.